Boosting confidence and banishing the imposter

 If you are interested in taking the questionnaire for yourself follow this link to score yourself on the Clance IP Scale and please feel free to contact me to discuss your findings.

-I am now running workshops, and coaching individuals on dealing with the imposter phenomenon – and encouraging the concept of #nomorehiding.
-I also have keynote speeches on ‘How to Banish the Imposter’, ‘Build on your Success’ and ‘Reach your full Potential’.
+I am now running workshops, and coaching individuals on dealing with the imposter phenomenon.
+I also have a keynote speech on ‘Success: What lies behind the mask?’.

 To discuss your requirements, contact me on 07779 646 976, email firstname.lastname@example.org